Notes on the Geography of Northern India: Khajuraho Worship

 A few minutes later they depart, sprinkling water on flowers.

-A holy man does the same.For the pyrotechnics of this holiday in a major city--Varanasi--see Dussehra, some 15 or so chapters below.
+A holy man does the same.For the pyrotechnics of this holiday in Varanasi, see the file on the Dussehra there.